sicua-labs/sicua/CONTRIBUTING.md

 - **Create a new issue** with the `question` label
 - **Be specific** about what you're trying to achieve

-Thank you for contributing to AnalysisGen! 🚀
+Thank you for contributing to Sicua! 🚀